Spiritual Care & Education

 From the Women’s and Children’s Pavilion: Look for the large corridor that leads to the North Pavilion.
 You will go past the Cafeteria, which will be on your left.
 As you get to the end of the corridor and begin to turn left, The Chapel—Room 1415.02, will be immediately in front of you on the right side of the corridor.
 The Chaplains’ Offices are in Suite 1414, the next doorway on the right side of the corridor.
-The Muslim Prayer Room is in Room 1411, immediately after the Chaplains’ Offices.
+The Muslim Prayer Room is in Room 1411, immediately on the right, after the Chaplains’ Offices.

-Chaplain Albert A. Kemp, MDiv, BCC, 281-737-1350
+Director, Chaplain Albert A. Kemp, M.Div., BCC, 281-737-2473

 Spiritual Care Availability

-In particular, many patients like to have pre-surgery prayers.
-Just let your nurse in the Pre-Surgery area know of your desire for a pre-surgery prayer, and a chaplain will be happy to take care of that for you.
+Many patients prefer to have prayer before their surgery.
+Just let your nurse know of your desire for a pre-surgical prayer, and a chaplain will be delighted to come and pray with you before your surgery.

 One key part of our mission is to serve each person in a spiritual environment of caring.